Welcome to FilmApp Pittsburgh!

 8:00am - 4:45pm EST Monday - Friday

-To support the city’s rapidly growing film industry, the Office of Special Events has streamlined the permitting process forproducers and locations staff with the launch of our new online application software: FilmApp Pittsburgh.
+To support the city’s rapidly growing film industry, the Office of Special Events has streamlined the permitting process forproducers and locations staff with the online application software: FilmApp Pittsburgh.
 In addition to permitting and project management for filming activities in the City of Pittsburgh, the Office of Special Events is also responsible for the following:

 - Issuing permits to events and productions filming on public property in the City of Pittsburgh.